MrJoy/launchpad/README.md

 ## Supported Devices

 * Novation Launchpad, Mark 2 (the one with RGB support)
-* Numark Orbit
-    * At present you need to use the `Numark Orbit Editor` to send a specific mapping to the device, and setting of LEDs doesn't work.
-    * See `mappings/Orbit_Preset.json` for the preset to use with `Numark Orbit Editor`.
 * TouchOSC Bridge
     * At the moment only the `Device` interface is implemented, and you can either consume the input raw, or apply a mapping function of your own.